-Chris Grayling was re-elected MP for Epsom and Ewell in May 2010 with a majority of 16,134 votes.
+Chris Grayling became the Conservative MP for Epsom and Ewell in 2001, being re-elected in 2019 with a majority of 17,873.

-Before entering Parliament in 2001, he was a councillor on the London Borough of Merton.
+Before entering Parliament in 2001, he was a councillor on the London Borough of Merton between 1998 and 2002.